wp-plugins/boggle-woggle/readme.txt

 === Boggle Woggle ===
 Contributors:
 Donate link:
-Tags: add top text
-Requires at least: 3.1
+Tags: manage ads, adsense, google adsense, ad manager, add top text, advertising Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 1.00
+Stable tag: 1.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Boggle Woggle lets you add a text (html code) to display at the top of your blog (even before header)
+Boggle Woggle helps you manage your ads (advertisements) on your blog

 == Description ==

-Boggle Woggle lets you add a text (html code) to display at the top of your blog (even before header)
+Boggle Woggle helps you manage your ads (advertisements) on your blog.
+You can copy/paste your ad code (for example from google adsense) into ad units or ad widgets.

+For each ad unit and ad widget you can specify where it should be displayed and on what type of content (posts, pages, archives, categories, home, search) and how it should be alligned.

 == Installation ==